How to Start a Winery: 5 Steps to Starting a Wine Business

 Between 2004 and 2013, the vintner lifestyle didn’t always taste so good.
 There was a time when Bevan’s family stopped returning his phone calls, because they knew there was a chance he was calling to borrow more money.
 “I cashed in my 401(k) and I had a quarter of a million dollars in credit card debt at one point,” he says.

 But Bevan has no regrets; in fact, he says, he only wishes he’d left his corporate job sooner for the wine-making business.
-Bevan’s dreams are the same that continue to draw would-be vintners to the trade, especially as sales of wine are going strong—just last year, total U.S. sales revenue reached $62.7 billion.
+Bevan’s dreams are the same that continue to draw would-be vintners to the trade, especially as sales of wine are going strong—in 2017, total U.S. sales revenue reached $62.7 billion.

-Before you consider the monetary investment necessary to start a winery (and run it!), you need to be certain that you can invest your time.
+Before you consider the monetary investment necessary to start a winery (and run it!), you need to be certain that you’re in a position to invest your time in it.
 A best-case scenario, set forth by Jerry White of Cornell University, is that it takes five years to plan and develop your vineyard until you’ll see mature yields.
 Then it takes another year to produce the first vintage, and two or three more years to get your marketing plan in gear.

 All told, White says, you’ll be in the red for at least the first four years after starting your winery, and it can take over a decade to start seeing a profit.